 Contents

-Originating in Siam (now Thailand) Siamese cats were introduced to the Western world in the late nineteenth century at the Crystal Palace Cat Show in London.
+Originating in Siam (now Thailand), Siamese cats were introduced to the Western world in the late nineteenth century at the Crystal Palace Cat Show in London.
 Their unusual appearance was not immediately appreciated, but it didn’t take long before they became fashionable pets.

 Whilst there is no clear evidence, it is believed that Siamese cats originated in Thailand in the 14th century.
 If so, this would make them one of the oldest cat breeds in the world.

-Their original pointed pattern was the result of a genetic mutation, making them a natural breed.
+Their original pointed pattern was the result of a genetic mutation.
 This gene means that a Siamese cat only develops color in its coat once its body temperature drops below 100 degrees.
-Their extremities such as the end of their paws, tail, and face will be coldest and this is where the color develops in their coat.
+White Siamese kittens develop their color out of the warmth of their mother’s womb.

-Siamese cats have since played an important role in creating other cat breeds, including the Himalayan, Balinese, Tonkinese, Havana Brown and Oriental breeds.
+Siamese cats have since played an important role in creating other cat breeds, including the Himalayan, Balinese, Tonkinese, Havana Brown, and Oriental breeds.

 Siamese Cat Personality Traits